aaronpeet/student-workbook/src/reflections/wk8/quiz8.md

 **1.** What is the package.json file used for?
 <!-- enter you answer in the space below -->
 ```
+its used to hold all of the functionality of your project. bootstrap, jquery those kinds of things
 ```
 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->
 ```
+it needs to be at the highest level, basically out on its own.
 ```
 **3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->
 ```
+not sure
 ```
 **4.** _______ are used to provide your application with specific data based on it's environment.
 For example: connections strings, private keys or port.
 Fill in the blank.
 <!-- enter you answer in the space below -->